+ILLUSTRATIVE GENERIC IFRS FOR SMES FINANCIAL STATEMENTS

-KENYA SME LIMITED ANNUAL REPORT AND FINANCIAL STATEMENTS FOR THE YEAR END 31st DECEMBER 2018
+KENYA SME LIMITED

+ANNUAL FINANCIAL STATEMENTS AND REPORTS

-SPECIMEN GENERIC IFRS FOR SMES FINANCIAL STATEMENTS KENYA SME LIMITED ANNUAL REPORT AND FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER 2018
+FOR THE YEAR ENDED 31ST DECEMBER 2025

-Note 1: This specimen provides an illustrative set of financial statements for a private company, not subject to the Small Companies Regime, prepared in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs) (as amended in 2015) and the reporting requirements of the Kenyan Companies Act, 2015.
-The illustration is in respect of a company that was already complying with the amended version of the IFRS for SMEs in the previous year.
+Note 1: This document provides an illustrative set of financial statements for a private company, not subject to the Small Companies Regime, prepared in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs) (as amended in 2015) and the reporting requirements of the Kenyan Companies Act.
+The illustration is in respect of a company that was already complying with the IFRS for SMEs in the previous year.